Tatar Wikipedia

 The Tatar Wikipedia mainly uses the Cyrillic script.
 However, unlike most other Cyrillic-based languages, some of the articles are in Latin script; accordingly, the language name appears in the language sidebar in both scripts.

+One of the most active participators and promoters of Tatar Wikipedia is Farhad Fatkullin, Wikimedian of the Year 2018.
+An organized group of editors from Bashkir Wikipedia entitled Wikigrannies sometimes actively participate in editing of Tatar Wikipedia as these languages are very close and often cross-used in native areas.